ivvycode/apidocs/venues/add-or-update-blockoutspace.md

 {% api-method-request %}
 {% api-method-path-parameters %}
 {% api-method-parameter name="id" type="integer" required=false %}
-The unique identifier of Blockout Space
+The unique identifier of Space Blockout
-\(Leave empty if adding a new Blockout Space\)
+\(Leave empty if adding a new Space Blockout\)
 {% endapi-method-parameter %}

 {% api-method-parameter name="venueId" type="integer" required=true %}
-The unique venue if of the Blockout Space
+The unique venue if of the Space Blockout
 {% endapi-method-parameter %}

 {% api-method-parameter name="spaceId" type="integer" required=false %}
-The function space of Blockout Space
+The function space of Space Blockout
 {% endapi-method-parameter %}

 {% api-method-parameter name="name" type="string" required=false %}
-The name for the Blockout Space
+The name for the Space Blockout
 \(Required when id is missing\)
 {% endapi-method-parameter %}

 {% api-method-parameter name="startDateTime" type="string" required=true %}
-When adding an Blockout Space.
-The start date & time of the Blockout Space.
+When adding a Space Blockout.
+The start date & time of the Space Blockout.
 {% endapi-method-parameter %}

 {% api-method-parameter name="endDateTime" type="string" required=true %}
-When adding an Blockout Space.
-The end date & time of the Blockout Space.
+When adding a Space Blockout.
+The end date & time of the Space Blockout.
 The value must be on or after startDateTime. \(Datatype = timestamp\)
 {% endapi-method-parameter %}

 {% api-method-response %}